Willy Claes: Political career

 Claes began his political career in the Hasselt city council.
 In 1968, he was elected to the national parliament.
 In 1972, he entered the cabinet for the first time as minister of education.
 Between 1973 and 1992, he was minister of economic affairs of Belgium three separate times.
 He also served as deputy prime minister five times, and was an important negotiator in the formation of coalition governments during the 1980s.

-Claes was Minister of Foreign Affairs from 1992 until 1994, during which period he presided over Belgium's withdrawal from the UN peacekeeping mission in Rwanda during the Rwandan genocide.
-Belgium's withdrawal is thought to have dramatically worsened the situation on the ground, leading to thousands of deaths.
+Claes was Minister of Foreign Affairs from 1992 until 1994 in the Government Jean-Luc Dehaene I, during which period he presided over Belgium's withdrawal from the UN peacekeeping mission in Rwanda during the Rwandan genocide.
+Belgium's withdrawal and the subsequent proposal by Claes of the withdrawal at the UN of all UN-Troops is thought to have dramatically worsened the situation on the ground, leading to thousands of deaths.

 Claes was also Secretary General of NATO from 1994 until 1995, when he resigned after the discovery of a bribe of over 50 million Belgian francs (BEF), accepted at the time he was minister of economic affairs and connected to the defence contract negotiations with Agusta and Dassault.
 A criminal trial was handled by the Court of Cassation, which is responsible for cases involving minister in function.
 Claes received a 60 000 BEF fine, a three-year probationary sentence and a five-year prohibition on running for public office.
 An appeal at the European Court of Human Rights resulted in the confirmation of the Belgian sentence.

+Musical career

+Claes is known for being a pianist and has frequently performed concerts.
+Even as secretary-general of NATO, he had a piano in his residence to keep in practice.